-If you want to learn more about Disney dining check out our full list of Disney Restaurant reviews.
+If you want to learn more about Disney dining, check out our full list of Disney Restaurant reviews.
 I have every single dining review we have available listed there.

-Resorts Gal specializes in providing information about the resorts at Disney World and surrounding Orlando area.
+Resorts Gal specializes in providing information about the resorts at Disney World and the surrounding Orlando area.
 If you are looking for the right resort for your next vacation, our Disney Hotel Reviews is a good place to start.